top of page

 VAFA A Section - 1920 & 1925 | B Section - 1939 | D Section - 1951 | F Section - 1991

-Division Four - 2005 | Division 3 - 2023 | Divison 3 Reserves - 2023
+Division Four - 2005 | Division 3 - 2023 | Division 3 Reserves - 2023 | Division 2 - 2024

 Formed in 1906 as an all-male football club, like most others of its era, Elsternwick competed for a time in the Federal Football League, without achieving premiership success, before crossing to the Metropolitan Amateur Football Association, precursor of today’s Victorian Amateur Football Association, in 1914.
 The club’s endorsement of the VAFA’s ideals had, in fact, been publicly affirmed two years earlier, when it had added the word ‘amateur’ to its official name.